hoblemercytech/FlyingKing/README.md

 ---

 ## 👤 Author

-Built with vanilla HTML/CSS/JS and a lot of ♛ energy.
+Built by HoblemercyTech with vanilla HTML/CSS/JS and a lot of ♛ energy.
 Coded on **SPCK Editor** (iOS) — no laptop required.

 ---